LetsCodeBlacksburg/LCBB_arduino-collision-bot/README.md

 This is the code for the Let's Code Blacksburg Arduino, Sensors, Robotics Workshop https://www.eventbrite.com/e/18949799360

-The collision-bot workshop steps you through building a foam board, arduino based collision-avoidance bot.
+The collision-bot workshop build document steps you through building a foam board, arduino based collision-avoidance bot.
 See PDF instruction and code.
 You can buy all the parts off Amazon or AliExpress.com for around $30.

 ## Collision-Bot Workshop:
 To get started..

-1. Download the PDF instrtuctions and build the bot (requires 5"x6" foam board, 2 milk jug caps, 1 soda cap, arduino, two continuous servos and a US-100 ping sensor and hto glue.)
+1. Download the workshop build doc PDF and build the bot (requires 5"x6" foam board, 2 milk jug caps, 1 soda cap, arduino, two continuous servos and a US-100 ping sensor, optional 5mW laser and hot glue.)

 2. Download ping_US-100_sensor.ino fist.. build/upload and THEN hook up the US-100 ping sensor (do not connect ping sensor until you have uploaded/run the code!)